Thomas Bagwell III1

 F, b.
 12 September 1734, d.
 26 August 1766

-Her married name was Parker.1 Adah Bagwell was born on 12 September 1734 in Accomack County, Virginia.1 She was the daughter of Thomas Bagwell III and Elizabeth Wharton.1 Adah Bagwell married George Parker on 8 March 1756 at Accomack County, Virginia.1 Adah Bagwell died on 26 August 1766 in Accomack County, Virginia, at age 31.1
+Adah Bagwell was born on 12 September 1734 in Accomack County, Virginia.1 She was the daughter of Thomas Bagwell III and Elizabeth Wharton.1 As of 8 March 1756,her married name was Parker.1 Adah Bagwell married George Parker on 8 March 1756 at Accomack County, Virginia.1 Adah Bagwell was buried at Popular Cove Wharf, Onancock, Accomack County, Virginia.
+She died on 26 August 1766 in Accomack County, Virginia, at age 31.1

 Children of Adah Bagwell and George Parker